aws/aws-pdk/packages/open-api-gateway/README.md

 The project will generate models and clients from your OpenAPI spec in your desired languages, and can be utilised both client side or server side in lambda handlers.
 The project type also generates a wrapper construct which adds type safety to ensure a lambda integration is provided for every API integration.

-_Currently only Typescript is supported, but more languages are coming soon!_

 ### Project

 It's recommended that this project is used as part of an `nx_monorepo` project.
 You can still use this as a standalone project if you like (eg `npx projen new --from @aws-prototyping-sdk/open-api-gateway open-api-gateway-ts`), however you will need to manage build order (ie building the generated client first, followed by the project).